RickyY1689/ECE444-F2022-Lab1/README.md

 - Ran `git log` to show the rebase generated the desired commit history (commits from rebase come after the commits from develop)

 ![image-20220916222937412](README.assets/image-20220916222937412.png)

+Activity 6

+Link to the cloned Education Pathways repo can be found [here](https://github.com/RickyY1689/ECE444-F2022-EP)